 The Accommodation staff have implemented a number of policies and initiatives in the Halls to limit our impact on the world around us.

-- In Summer 2019 we provided digital-only check-in and community values documentation to residents this academic year and, moreover, removed all paper filing from our office.
+In 2020-21, we removed all paper filing from our office.
 Our office staff have also elected to communicate with residents primarily via email this year and going forward.

-- We have installed energy-efficient LED lighting in the underground car park and our fourth-floor corridors.
-Eighty percent of our room lighting is LED.
-We intend to convert the remainder in 2020.
+We have installed energy-efficient LED lighting in the underground car park and our fourth-floor corridors.
+All of our room lighting is LED.

 It’s important that we recognise much of the waste we throw away can be re-used.

-With that in mind, in late 2019 we provided each apartment with their own recycling bin to ensure that all waste that can be reused is recycled.
+With that in mind, we have provided each apartment with their own recycling bin to ensure that all waste that can be reused is recycled.

 The green recycling bins, provided to all apartments, can be used to recycle the following –